John D. Ramshaw, Ph.D.

 statistical physics, and in the analytical and computational dynamics of

-and multicomponent fluids.
+fluids and plasmas.
 He served as project leader and principal

 investigator for the development of several advanced computer programs